Workbench-Build/workbook/docs/index.md

 - Expensive (it's hard for people to solve for themselves)
 - Mandatory (it must be solved)

-> This list is from [YC's Startup School](https://www.youtube.com/watch?v=DOtCl5PU8F0).
-While it's focused on startups, a lot of the same concepts apply to both startups and token projects.
-Highly recommend checking out their videos.

 From there, you should be able to explain [why](https://simonsinek.com/product/start-with-why/) you're solving this problem in a way that's simple and intuitive.
 It should be something so simple you can explain it in a single sentence and people get it.
 It should be a [meme](https://en.wikipedia.org/wiki/Meme).
 People should understand what and why.
 It's your job to abstract away all the complexity of the how so that the solution "just works."

 Once you've identified a problem to solve, and people who have that problem, you have to then go solve it for them.
 This is hard.
 While choosing the right thing to work on is often what will determine your success or failure, after that it's all about execution.
 In blockchain land this means you need to create a token system to align incentives for the community to create, use, and maintain an application/protocol.